 Music is a cornerstone of school life.
 It features in the curriculum from the Lower School to Sixth Form and we offer high academic standards in a stimulating and creative musical environment.
 We are supported by approximately thirty visiting teachers who provide lessons during the school day on piano, strings, brass, percussion, guitar, keyboard, harp and woodwind.
 In addition, we run a range of ensembles and choirs which perform – in and outside school.

-Currently, as well as teaching and practice rooms, we have a large rehearsal room, a keyboard laboratory and a music technology centre.
-Great School is a fine concert hall seating 400 and is equipped with a new Steinway grand piano, while Little School seats 200 and has a Grotrian-Steinweg grand piano.
+The new building includes teaching and practice rooms – two main rehearsal rooms, a technical suite and eight practice rooms.
+Great School is a fine concert hall seating 400 and is equipped with a Steinway grand piano, while Little School seats 200 and has a Grotrian-Steinweg grand piano.

 In the Lower School, the courses cover listening and appraising, composing and performing.
 Keyboard skills and composition are taught using the keyboard laboratory along with software such as Sibelius.
 Pupils perform in concerts, in class, as well as singing as a year group in larger concerts.